 Recommendation of termination of the Athlete Ombudsman; and

-Amendments to the AAC Bylaws.

 For such actions and elections as listed above, votes will be limited to those actually present in-person at the Meeting, unless the Leadership devises an electronic voting process.

 Section 2.
 Approval of Actions.